murkl/arch-os/installer/README.md

 address can read it.**

-The other end is the third starting point, `paste.rs - Online`: it asks for the code, `import_config` turns it into answers, and from the next page on nothing about them is any different.
+The other end is the third starting point, `paste.rs - Online`: it asks for the code, `import.sh` turns it into answers, and from the next page on nothing about them is any different.

 ## Hooks